-The Station Platforms are in Need of Repair
+The Station Platforms Are in Need of Repair

 Construction Strategy Designed to Minimize Impact

 Metro is investing in system safety, reliability and the region's economy through its 10-year, $15 billion capital program.
 For the first time in Metro's history, the capital program is bolstered by dedicated funding from Maryland, Virginia, and the District of Columbia.
-The capital program will improve the customer experience and keep the region's infrastructure in a state of good repair by investing in railcars, buses, stations, tracks, tunnels, bridges, signals, communications, facilities, and passenger information systems.
+The capital program will improve the customer experience and keep the region's infrastructure in a state of good repair by investing in new railcars and buses, improving stations and platforms, upgrading fire-suppression and emergency response systems, replacing and repairing tracks, tunnels, bridges, signals, and communications systems, rebuilding decades-old bus garages and providing modern customer amenities such as passenger information systems.
 In spending local taxpayer dollars for capital projects, Metro is seeking to reinvest in our hometown economy, creating jobs and encouraging participation from disadvantaged, minority-owned, and small businesses in the region.